jesusMdza/Retrocade/README.md

 # Retrocade
-An app for customers that are members
+An app exclusively for Retrocade members.
+Members can enter the arcade using a QR code scanned by employees.